Slayers: Reception

 Including the spin-off series, the Slayers novels had 18 million copies in print by 2015.
-As of 2018, this number had grown to over 20 million copies.
+This number had grown to over 20 million copies by 2018.
+In January 2025, it was announced that the franchise had sold over 22 million copies, including digital sales.
 Writing in 2020, Iyane Agossah from DualShockers opined Slayers "is still rarely equaled 30 years later, with an incredible mix of comedy and tragedy, an intricate amount of world-building, great story developments and iconic characters."

 Of the various media which make up the Slayers franchise, the anime has by far reached the largest audience and is considered to be one of the most popular series of the 1990s, both in Japan and abroad.
 As it is a parody of the high fantasy genre, the series' driving force lies in comic scenarios alluding to other specific anime, or more general genre tropes and clichés.
 Its focus on humor and entertainment and "old school" anime feel make it a nostalgic classic to many.
 According to Anime News Network's Daryl Surat, 1996 was the best year of Slayers anime with the releases of Next and Return.
 Slayers Next took the third place as the overall best anime of 1996 in the Anime Grand Prix '97 awards (in addition to winning in the category best female character), while the next year's series Slayers Try placed second but technically also third (the first place was a tie between the films Mononoke Hime and The End of Evangelion) in 1998.